Chat with us, powered by LiveChat

 Whether for pleasure or business, tourism professionals are responsible for promoting dream destinations, devising profitable visitor campaigns, and arranging entertaining tours and holidays in destinations far and wide.

-The Bachelor of Business (International Tourism) offers:
+The Bachelor of Business (International Tourism) offers 26 subjects in total:

 • 12 core business subjects

-• 6 specialisation subjects
+• 7 specialisation subjects

-• 6 elective subjects
+• 5 elective subjects

 • 2 WIL (Work Integrated Learning) subjects

 We have an impressive network of industry partners.
 These leading companies provide our ICMS community with invaluable industry insight and experience.
-When it is time to embark on your industry training, we work closely with them to find a suitable placement that is the best fit for your skills, interests and professional goals.
-Your industry training could take you to a major city, regional area or regional area in Australia.
-You could even take up a position in an international city.
-It is all part of finding the best placement for you.
-Not only is this an invaluable experience, it is also a chance to grow your professional network.
-For many of our graduates this experience introduces them to their future employers.
+When it is time to embark on your professional placement, we work closely with them to find a suitable placement that is the best fit for your skills, interests and professional goals.

 The Bachelor of Business (International Tourism) is career-focused, and aims to develop contemporary knowledge and skills needed for success.
 This means:

-• Strong industry relationships
+• Strong industry connections.

 • Developing 21st century skills, such as digital literacy

-• Access to personal study assistance and wellness support
+• Access to personal study assistance and wellness support.

 Upon successful completion of the ICMS Bachelor of Business (International Tourism) you will able to: